Instancew/ElectronicDiceSim/README.md

 - Arduino Uno R3 board
 - Piezo Buzzer
 - Jumper Cables
+- Button for input and Resistors for Pulling up the Input
 - Data Cable for Data Transmission and Power Source

 There were plans to add a power source but could not due to time constraints.
 Will update the circuit diagram respectively, once updated.